 Now dates obtained for the images in these three Spanish caves could put that enduring notion to rest.
-In a paper published this week in Science, researchers report some of the images are far older than the earliest known fossils of H. sapiens in Europe, implying they must have instead been created by Neandertals.
+In a paper published in 2018 in Science, researchers report some of the images are far older than the earliest known fossils of H. sapiens in Europe, implying they must have instead been created by Neandertals.
 The findings open a new window into the minds of these oft-maligned cousins of ours.
 They also raise key questions about the origin of symbolic thought, and what, exactly, distinguishes H. sapiens from other members of the human family.

 The dating results come as a vindication long in the making for Neandertals, who have had an image problem ever since the early 1900s, when French paleontologist Marcellin Boule famously reconstructed a Neandertal skeleton from the site of La Chapelle-aux-Saints in France as an apelike brute.
 In the decades that followed scientists discovered that Neandertals were much more like us physically than Boule had surmised.
 They also found Neandertals and H. sapiens made the same kinds of stone tools for millennia—but the bad rap stuck.